 - Letter of Reference: The Reference Form must be completed by a person (e.g. a teacher, employer, art instructor, or counselor; not a friend or a family member) who can evaluate the applicant’s potential for success at the college level.
 The reference form is included in the online application.
 For applicants using the paper application, the completed form should be returned to the applicant in a sealed envelope to accompany the application or can be mailed directly to the Admissions Office.

 - Transcripts: Official copies of transcripts of all previous education must be sent by the issuing institution directly to the Admissions Office at Watkins.
 Copies accompanying applications are not acceptable.
 High school transcripts are required for all applicants who have completed twelve or less credits of college work, excluding remedial or developmental work.
 Transcripts from any college where the applicant has attended are required.

 - Transfer Portfolio: If you are seeking to transfer studio classes, you will be required to supply a portfolio of examples of work from each of these classes.
 Please refer to the individual programs above for details.
 Please label each submission is the course number as it appears on your transcript.

 - Test Scores: See above.
-Applicants who have not earned 12 or more hours of college credit and have not taken the ACT or SAT within the last five years must schedule a critical thinking entrance exam with the Admissions Office.
+Applicants who have not earned 12 or more hours of college credit and have not taken the ACT or SAT within the last five years should contact the admissions office.